 The fitness room is located on the third floor of the main house.

 As you can see there are plenty of weight lifting options and just one cardio option.
-The free weights you see in the last photo included 100 lbs dumbbells, 100 LBS!!
-I feel for the guy you had to carry these up three flights of stairs.
+The free weights you see in the last photo included 100 lbs dumbbells, 100 lbs!
+I feel for the guy who had to carry these up three flights of stairs.

 Just to the right as soon as you reach the top of the stairs is a small room for yoga or any other thing you need a little space for, with views of downtown.